NestCVNestCV

 The Bottom Line

-Your entry-level graphic designer resume should show what you've accomplished, not just what you've done.
-Focus on impact, use numbers, and keep it clean and ATS-friendly.
+A great entry-level graphic designer resume balances technical depth with clear communication.
+Show that you understand both the craft and the business.
 When you're ready, use our free resume builder to create a polished, professional resume in minutes.

 Average Salary: $45,000 - $55,000 | Job Outlook: Growing 3% through 2030